 Sold in large numbers between the 1920s and 1960s, though dating back to the 19th century, penny policies were a type of insurance policy that people took out to specifically cover the cost of their funeral.
 Penny policies are no longer around, but there are still low-cost options for funeral insurance.

-What if you can’t afford a funeral?
+What if I can’t afford a funeral?

 Seek extra help with funeral costs